Sunscreen-tech/mdbook-check-code/README.md

 ## Features

-- **Multi-language support**: Parasol C, plain C, TypeScript, or any language you configure
+- **Multi-language support**: C, TypeScript, Solidity, or any language you configure
+- **Language variants**: Define variants with different compilers (e.g., Parasol C for FHE)
 - **Configuration-driven**: All compiler behavior specified in `book.toml` - no hardcoded defaults
 - **Environment variable expansion**: Use `${VAR}` syntax in compiler paths
 - **No regex**: Uses `pulldown-cmark` for clean markdown parsing